celestialstats/celestialstats.github.io/pages/lambda/lambda_functions_log_replayer.md

 	Set Tag STATE_CHANGE = [Current Time]
 	while >= 30sec left in execution:
-		read from S3 starting at REPLAY_LINE and calculate stats if done with file
+		read from S3 starting at REPLAY_LINE and calculate stats ignore all lines after CUTOFF_TS from "Meta" table if done with file
 			local var FINISHED = true
 			break